Features

 A Do-It-Yourself Winter Cover Frame

 Why is it that folks who tuck their dogs into fancy hand-knit sweaters seem to be the same ones who leave their boats unprotected through northern winters?
-Snow, ice, air pollution, and sunlight, combined with alternating periods of freezing and thawing, can age a boat must faster in the winter months than in the more moderate climate of summer.
+Snow, ice, air pollution, and sunlight, combined with alternating periods of freezing and thawing, can age a boat much faster in the winter months than in the more moderate climate of summer.

 There is an alternative to the wooden frame, however, and to the poor practice of using the mast for a ridgepole.
 A durable, lightweight and inexpensive framework of thin-walled steel electrical conduit can be easily assembled in less than a day.
 Best of all, it is reusable, easy to store, and can be built with only a hacksaw (or tubing cutter), a screwdriver, a tubing bender, and a wrench.